mkromberg/link/docs/GettingStarted.md

 If you are starting a brand new project, you can use the same command as above, but you will need to create either the namespace or the folder (or both) first.
 For the command to succeed, at least one of them needs to exist and exactly one of them needs to contain some code.

 * If neither of them exist, Link.Create will reject the request on suspicion that there is a typo, in order to avoid silently creating an empty directory by mistake.
 * If both of them exist AND contain code, and the code is not identical on both sides, Link.Create will fail and you will need to specify the  `source` option, whether the namespace or the directory should be considered to be the source.
-Incorrectly specifying the source will potentially overwriting any content on the other side, so use this with extreme caution!
+Incorrectly specifying the source will potentially overwrite any content on the other side, so use this with extreme caution!

 To illustrate, we will create a namespace and populate it with two dfns and one tradfn, in order to have something to work with.
 In this example, the functions are created under program control; under normal use the functions would probably be created using the editor: